vb-dbrks/usecase-planning-agent/README.md

-# Use Case Delivery Agent - Simplified DSPy Architecture
+# Use Case Delivery Agent

 ## Overview

-This project implements a AI agent for Databricks account teams to create use case plans for customer migrations and greenfield scenarios.
+This project implements an AI agent for Databricks account teams to create use case plans for customer migrations and greenfield scenarios.
 The agent uses DSPy (Declarative Self-improving Python) framework with MLflow's built-in conversation management, providing conversational AI capabilities through a chat interface to intelligently guide account teams through use case planning.

 ## High-Level Architecture Overview